Thalassery at a glance:

-Exhibiting the typical colonial style of architecture, Gundert Bungalow was once the residence of the German Missionary, Dr. Herman Gundert.
-This bungalow is a place where he completed the first Malayalam dictionary during the 1839 to 1859.
+Exhibiting the typical colonial style of architecture, Gundert Bungalow was once the residence of the German Missionary, Dr Herman Gundert.
+This bungalow is a place where he completed the first Malayalam dictionary from 1839 to 1859.

-Jagannath Temple holds a special importance since early age owing to the reason of its establishment.
-Created by Sree Narayana Guru in order to abolish the social evil of caste system, the temple was open for all people.
+Jagannath Temple holds special importance since an early age owing to the reason for its establishment.
+Created by Sree Narayana Guru to abolish the social evil of caste system, the temple was open for all people.

-Officially a part of Pudduchery, Mahe is a town located in the proximity to Thalassery.
+Officially a part of Puducherry, Mahe is a town located in the proximity to Thalassery.
 Also known as Mayyazhi, this place was once a French Colony and still exhibits its reflection.

 Another important shrine in Thalassery, Odathil Mosque is estimated to be 200 years old.
 Located in the Malabar Region, this mosque adorns a beautiful structure with a high dome which can be seen from quite a distance.

-A major spiritual center of the region, Sree Kandeswara Temple is situated within the Thalassery town.
-Established in year 1910, the presiding deity of the temple is Lord Shiva and the idol was installed by the great social activist of Kerala namely Shri Narayana Guru.
+A major spiritual centre of the region, Sree Kadeswara Temple is situated within the Thalassery town.
+Established in the year 1910, the presiding deity of the temple is Lord Shiva and the idol was installed by the great social activist of Kerala namely Shri Narayana Guru.

-An important port since the times of british, Tellichery Pier was created when the large ships were unable to come closer to shoreline.
+An important port since the times of British, Tellicherry Pier was created when the large ships were unable to come closer to the shoreline.
 It gained significance during that time and today, this is one of the major piers of Kerala.

-One of the most popular spot in town, Thalassery Fort is a great epitome of the British architectural legacy.
-Standing deftly on a rocky cliff on the bank of Beach Muzhappilangad, this fort was built by British East India Company in 18th century.
+One of the most popular spots in town, Thalassery Fort is a great epitome of the British architectural legacy.
+Standing deftly on a rocky cliff on the bank of Beach Muzhappilangad, this fort was built by British East India Company in the 18th century.